 Lesson #2 : Believe in your work – Admiration, threats, criticism, Respect are part of your quest

-Kailash Satyarthi meets many kind of challenges everyday.
-Sometimes from within his well-wishers, sometimes from strangers.
+Kailash Satyarthi meets many kinds of challenges every day.
+Sometimes from within his well-wishers, sometimes from strange.
 Sometimes its a good positive challenge, sometimes negative.

 Admiration, protest, threats, criticism, Respect etc. was part of his daily lifestyle.
 But he went through all of them, with a warm smile on his face and kind yet firm words.

-In my BadAzz Krav-Maga Self-Defense Military Combat Academy‘s class, we had a split recently with a Israeli-Indian organisations in which some students who did not like the method of my training stuck with the old organisation.
+In my Franklin Joseph Krav-Maga Self-Defense Academy‘s class, we had a split recently with a Israeli-Indian organisations in which some students who did not like the method of my training stuck with the old organisation.

-I felt bad loosing these people as I invest a lot personally and emotionally in them as well as a in a business sense, but then I realized that I needed to respect the choices people make and concentrate more than the people who believe in me and my method of training them.
+I felt bad losing these people as I invest a lot personally and emotionally in them as well as an in a business sense, but then I realized that I needed to respect the choices people make and concentrate more than the people who believe in me and my method of training them.

 Now we make sure every month, we have an open feedback session where the warriors get to share criticism and feedback directly to me and the senior core members.

-I also got some threats for the way I speak about martial arts and self-defense from few people, but most of them were good instructors who were wrongly informed about me and my methods of training.
+I also got some threat for the way I speak about martial arts and self-defence from few people, but most of them were good instructors who were wrongly informed about me and my methods of training.

 Let them laugh and be happy.
 I am just happy, my training is something no one should or will laugh about. 🙂